hafizhaziq307/Onestop-Book-Centre/README.md

 ## Requirement
 - Node.js 12.13.0 or higher
+- PHP 7.4 or higher
 ---

 ## Setup
-- Clone this repo to your desktop.
+- Clone this repo to your desktop
-- Run `composer install`.
+- Run `composer install`
-- Run `npm install`.
+- Run `npm install`

 ---